DLXPlugins/insta-admin/readme.txt

 == Installation ==

-1. Search Highlight and Share in the plugin's screen.
+1. Search InstaAdmin Landing Page in the plugin's screen.
 2. Install and activate.

 > <a href="https://has.dlxplugins.com/">In-depth Documentation</a> - Please check out our thorough documentation ❤️️

 == Frequently Asked Questions ==

-= How does Highlight and Share work? =
+= How does InstaAdmin Landing Page work? =

-Highlight and Share shows social networks <a href="https://docs.dlxplugins.com/v/highlight-and-share/getting-started/how-highlight-and-share-works">as users interact with your site's text</a>.
+InstaAdmin Landing Page shows social networks <a href="https://docs.dlxplugins.com/v/highlight-and-share/getting-started/how-highlight-and-share-works">as users interact with your site's text</a>.
 This can be via text selection, <a href="https://docs.dlxplugins.com/v/highlight-and-share/inline-highlighting/what-is-inline-highlighting">inline highlighting</a>, or using the <a href="https://docs.dlxplugins.com/v/highlight-and-share/click-to-share-block/the-click-to-share-block">Click to Share block</a>.

 = What social networks does this plugin work with? =

-Highlight and Share <a href="https://docs.dlxplugins.com/v/highlight-and-share/developers/available-social-networks">works with the following networks</a>:
+InstaAdmin Landing Page <a href="https://docs.dlxplugins.com/v/highlight-and-share/developers/available-social-networks">works with the following networks</a>:

 * Twitter (allows text sharing)
 * Facebook